PlushZ/master-thesis-presentation/slides.md

 <img src="img/results/us-results.png" alt="drawing" width="500"/>

 Note:
 - Results from Freyja and COJAC on the US dataset are obviously not the same.
-The curious fact is detecting the considerable prevalence of the Delta lineage in summer 2022 by COJAC and not detecting it by Freyja.
-And more expected that both tools found Delta at the end of 2021 and the prevalence of Omicron (both BA.1 and BA.2 sub-lineages) in 2022.
-Interestingly, the BA.1 lineage was prevalent from January to March 2022, while BA.2 from April to June 2022.
+- The curious fact is detecting the considerable prevalence of the **Delta in summer 2022 by COJAC** and not detecting it by Freyja.
+- And more expected that both tools found Delta at the end of 2021 and the prevalence of Omicron (both BA.1 and BA.2 sub-lineages) in 2022.
+- (optional) Interestingly, the BA.1 lineage was prevalent from January to March 2022, while BA.2 from April to June 2022.

 ------